adamwg/elastic-phoenix/README.md

 excluded:

 * matrix_multiply calculated the output values in-place, i.e. it didn't emit them to the MapReduce framework.
-This doesn't work in Dynamic Phoenix, since the workers run in separate processes.
+This doesn't work in Elastic Phoenix, since the workers run in separate processes.
-* pca requires multiple MapReduce tasks, which is currently not supported in Dynamic Phoenix.
+* pca requires multiple MapReduce tasks, which is currently not supported in Elastic Phoenix.
-* kmeans runs iterative MapReduce tasks, which is currently not supported in Dynamic Phoenix.
+* kmeans runs iterative MapReduce tasks, which is currently not supported in Elastic Phoenix.

 Input data for the sample applications can be downloaded from the original [Phoenix][] website.